Brazil ex-president, out of jail, vows to make ‘lives hell’

 Others argue the opposition has remained quieter than expected because the Bolsonaro administration is often proving to be its own worst enemy.

 The Workers’ Party remains the biggest party in the lower house, with 54 seats.
-But even under da Silva, it required alliances with smaller parties to govern — parties that eventually proved unreliable allies.
+But even under da Silva, it required alliances with smaller parties to govern.

 Political analyst Fábio Kerche, at the Federal University of Rio de Janeiro state, said da Silva has already sent signals he would try to reach beyond the party, to the center and center right, possibly building a broader democratic front against Bolsonaro.